medienbaecker/kirby-translation-progress/README.md

 The plugin reads Kirby's content files, compares them field by field against the default language, and reports a percentage.

+Pages _without_ a content file for a language are marked as **missing**.
 A field is considered **translated** when its content differs from the default language.
-A field that's **empty** in the translation counts as untranslated.
-A field that's **identical** to the default language is where it gets tricky:
+A field that's empty in the translation counts as **untranslated**.
+A field that's identical to the default language is where it gets tricky:

 ### Identical content